-Rangoon was of course home in colonial times to a more than 2,000 strong Jewish community and in the 1930s even had a Jewish mayor (David Sofaer, whose family built the Sofaer building at the corner of Pansodan and Merchant streets).
+In colonial times, Rangoon had been home to a more than 2,000-strong Jewish community and, in the 1930s even had a Jewish mayor (David Sofaer, whose family built the Sofaer building which still stands at the corner of Pansodan and Merchant streets).

-U Nu, General Ne Win, and others visited Israel often in the 1950s, and a host of Israeli dignitaries travelled as well to Burma: David Ben Gurion, Abba Eban, Moshe Dayan, Shimon Peres, Moshe Sharett, Golda Meir.
-David Ben Gurion who was curious about Buddhism -- spent no less than 16 days in Burma in 1961 (whilst a sitting Prime Minister).
-He wore Burmese dress (and had his other officials do the same).
+U Nu, General Ne Win, and others visited Israel often in the 1950s, and a host of Israeli dignitaries travelled as well to Burma, among them: David Ben-Gurion, Abba Eban, Moshe Dayan, Shimon Peres, Moshe Sharett, Golda Meir.
+David Ben-Gurion, who was curious about Buddhism, spent no less than 16 days in Burma (whilst a sitting Prime Minister) in 1961.
+During his trip, he wore Burmese dress and had the Israeli officials travelling with him do the same).

-The photographs are of (1) Prime Minister David Ben Gurion with President Mahn Win Maung and U Nu at Government House, Rangoon; (2) U Nu with Prime Minister Moshe Sharett and IDF Chief of Staff Moshe Dayan inspecting Israeli honour guard; (3) David Ben Gurion with Chief Justice U Thein Maung at the Shwedagon; (4) General Ne Win and David Ben Gurion at Lod Airport in Tel Aviv; (5) U Nu in Tel Aviv, all taken between 1955 and 1962.
+These photographs of meetings between Israeli and Burmese leaders were taken between 1955 and 1962.
+(1) Prime Minister David Ben-Gurion with President Mahn Win Maung and U Nu at Government House, Rangoon; (2) U Nu with Prime Minister Moshe Sharett and IDF Chief of Staff Moshe Dayan inspecting Israeli honour guard; (3) David Ben-Gurion with Chief Justice U Thein Maung at the Shwedagon pagoda; (4) General Ne Win and David Ben-Gurion at Lod Airport in Tel Aviv; (5) U Nu in Tel Aviv.